StageCraft: Execution Aware Mitigation of Distractor and Obstruction Failures in VLA Models: Related Works

 \subsection{Generalization in VLAs and Policy Improvement}

 While new VLAs are increasingly being proposed in literature, they still lack the generalization required for zero-shot usage in novel tasks.
 As a consequence, VLAs are often fine-tuned on narrow task-specific datasets, resulting in catastrophic forgetting of the generalization abilities gained during the pretraining phase \cite{hancock2025actions}.
 Further, VLAs are often evaluated in very limited settings \cite{fang2025intention} that closely match their training distribution.
-For instance, Fang et al. \cite{fang2025intention} evaluate several VLAs and note that they fall short in terms of execution with out-of-distribution objects and do not generalize well with complex language commands.
+For instance, several works evaluate VLAs and note that they fall short in terms of execution with out-of-distribution objects \cite{fang2025intention, patil2025factorizing} and do not generalize well with complex language commands \cite{fang2025intention}.

 Policy improvement typically aims to improve the performance of pre-trained policies for downstream tasks using training methods such as reinforcement learning\cite{ren2024dppo}, adapter learning\cite{wagenmaker2025steering}, and value function guidance\cite{nakamoto2025vgps}.
 These methods suffer from high implementation costs, and often require several hundreds of episodes to improve policy performance for a given reward.
-In contrast to these methods, we take a training-free approach of improving the underlying policy, where we modify the initial state of the environment to avoid expected failures.
+In contrast to these methods, we take a training-free approach of improving the underlying policy \cite{patil2026you}, where we modify the initial state of the environment to avoid expected failures.
 Our plug-and-play method can also be used alongside any of these aforementioned policy improvement methods yielding further gains in performance.
 Moreover, our method \textit{conservatively} handles out of distribution objects not seen even during the training or policy improvement process, by using the reasoning capabilities of a VLM trained on internet scaled image and text data.